Suryanar Kovil

-Suryanar Kovil (also called Suryanar Temple) is a Hindu temple dedicated to the deity Hindu Sun-God, Surya, located in near a small town Aduthurai, Thanjavur District in Tamil Nadu, India.
+Suryanar Kovil (also called Suryanar Temple) is a Hindu temple dedicated to the deity Hindu Sun-God, Surya, located in the village of Suryanar Koil, nearby Aduthurai, Thanjavur District in Tamil Nadu, India.
 The presiding deity is Suriyanar, the Sun and his consorts Ushadevi and Pratyusha Devi.
 The temple also has separate shrines for the other eight planetary deities.
 The temple is considered one of the nine Navagraha temples in Tamil Nadu.
 The temple is one of the few historic temples dedicated to Sun god and is also the only temple in Tamil Nadu which has shrines for all the planetary deities.

 The present masonry structure was built during the reign of Kulottunga Choladeva (1060–1118 CE) in the 11th century with later additions from the Vijayanagar period.
 Constructed in the Dravidian style of architecture, the temple has a five-tiered rajagopuram, the gateway tower and a granite wall enclosing all the shrines of the temple.

 It is believed that the planetary deities were cursed by Brahma to dwell in Vellurukku Vanam, the white wild flower jungle and were blessed by Shiva to make it their abode to devotees.
 The temple has six daily rituals at various times from 5:30 a.m. to 9 p.m., and two yearly festivals on its calendar.
 The temple is maintained and administered by the Hindu Religious and Charitable Endowments Department of the Government of Tamil Nadu.